getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

 Enterprise as a viable option for managing containers in a mission-critical IT shop will require a full top-to-bottom adoption of RedHat’s container and virtualization products, if both types of workloads are aimed to be co-located.
-How OpenShift’s adoption of Kubernetes plays out, especially in terms of OpenShift's intent to be a wrapper for Kubernetes, is sure to be an interesting story over the in the long run of the “PaaS war”.

 <a name="resources"></a>
-## Resources
+### Resources

-*Numbered citations in this article*
+Numbered citations in this article

 1. <https://www.openshift.com/products/online>